How to write a machinist resume in 2021?

-Make sure that the number you put in your machinist resume works well.
-It has been seen that people miss out on many opportunities because the contact number provided in the resume was unreachable.
+Ensure that the number you put in your machinist resume is functional.
+Some people tend to miss out on many opportunities because the contact number provided in the resume was unreachable.
 Make sure that it doesn't happen to you, so be extra careful.

-An email address holds as much importance as your contact number, as it is also one of the ways for the recruiter to reach out to you.
+An official email address holds as much importance as your contact number.
+It is also one of the ways for the recruiter to reach out to you.